USAT Buford

 USAT Buford was a combination cargo/passenger ship, originally launched in 1890 as the SS Mississippi.
-She was purchased by the US Army in 1898 for transport duty in the Spanish–American War.
-In 1919, she was briefly transferred to the US Navy, commissioned as the USS Buford (ID 3818), to repatriate troops home after World War I, and then later that year returned to the Army.
+She was purchased by the U.S. Army in 1898 for transport duty in the Spanish–American War.
+In 1919, she was briefly transferred to the U.S. Navy, commissioned as the USS Buford (ID 3818), to repatriate troops home after World War I, and then later that year returned to the Army.

 In December 1919, nicknamed the Soviet Ark (or the Red Ark) by the press of the day, the Buford was used by the U.S. Department of Justice and Department of Labor to deport 249 non-citizens to Russia from the United States because of their alleged anarchist or syndicalist political beliefs.

 She was sold to private interests in 1923, contracted in mid-1924 to be the set for Buster Keaton's silent film The Navigator, and finally scrapped in 1929.

 Ship's history

 The ship began life as the SS Mississippi, constructed by Harland & Wolff of Belfast, Ireland for Bernard N. Baker of Baltimore and the Atlantic Transport Line.
 While under de facto American ownership, she would fly the British flag, due to the economies of the navigation laws of the period.
 The Mississippi was launched on 29 August 1890 and began her maiden voyage, from London, on 28 October 1890.
 In command was her first captain, Hamilton Murrell, "Hero of the Danmark Disaster," who a year earlier had saved 735 lives from the sinking Danish passenger ship Danmark, the largest single rescue at the time.

 For the first year of her career, the Mississippi plied the waters between London, Swansea, Philadelphia and Baltimore.

-In January 1892, the Mississippi was moved to the London-New York route, where she remained until she was purchased by the U.S. Army Quartermaster Department as part of a seven-ship deal on 24 June 1898, and became an army transport ship, serving in the Caribbean theater of the Spanish–American War.
+In January 1892, the Mississippi was moved to the London–New York route, where she remained until she was purchased by the U.S. Army Quartermaster Department as part of a seven-ship deal on 24 June 1898, and became an army transport ship, serving in the Caribbean theater of the Spanish–American War.
 The Mississippi was assigned the number "25" on 5 July 1898.
 However, she sailed under her given name until 2 March 1899, the following year, when she was officially renamed the USAT Buford, in honor of Gen. John T. Buford, the Union cavalry officer and hero of the Battle of Gettysburg of the American Civil War.

-On 28 May 1900, the Buford entered the naval yards of the Newport News Ship-Building Company for a major refitting as a troop-ship for service between the United States and the Philippines.
+On 28 May 1900, the Buford entered the naval yards of the Newport News Shipbuilding Company for a major refitting as a troopship for service between the United States and the Philippines.
 Two of her original four masts were removed; the other two were replaced with long masts.
 While under conversion, the Buford would miss the peak of the Boxer Rebellion.
 Once back in service in November of that year, the Buford took up regular service on the Pacific run from San Francisco to Honolulu and Guam terminating in Manila and returning via Nagasaki and Honolulu.